 Publishing student writing is the cornerstone of a successful writing workshop program.
 At the beginning of each of my writing units I tell students they will write many different drafts within a writing genre and pick one to revise intensely and then to publish.

 PowToon is a fun and fairly easy video creation tool for teachers and students.
 The company already has an excellent blog post about how teachers can utilize this tool in their classrooms here.
 This blog post is about how students can use PowToon for ten writing and reading tasks!
-Here is an excellent tutorial […]
+Here is an excellent tutorial video […]

 Every teacher on the planet knows that the first weeks of school are all about routines, routines, routines and more routines.
 But, over time so many routines in our classrooms go overlooked.
 This guide discusses five important components of the workshop schedule and the routines you need to teach if you are planning to run […]